 Back in the early 1960s many of us kids’ first introduction to ‘prestige’ movies of the previous decade was NBC TV’s Saturday Night at the Movies, which in its first year presented mostly Fox movies with premiere-like fanfare.
 Here is where we first saw things like The Egyptian, which with brain-numbing commercial breaks stretched from two-point-five hours to almost four.
 Here is where I first found out that The Day the Earth Stood Still even existed: a major thrill at age eleven.

-Not every selection was a classic, but the presentations made us think they were.
+Not every selection was a classic but the presentations made us think they were.
 A case in point is one of the most vapid films ever to be nominated for Best Picture, 1954’s Three Coins in the Fountain.
 Just the same, it’s a compellingly watchable movie.
 Fox slathered Three Coins with production values, making it the first big CinemaScope, color and stereophonic sound attraction to feature Rome as its setting.
-Aggressively glossy and highly successful, it has a lot to say about 1954 values, even though the three romances that form the plot are substance-free twaddle.
+Aggressively glossy and highly successful, it has a lot to say about 1954 values even though the three romances that form the plot are substance-free twaddle.

 Did you know that classy American women flocked to postwar Rome to take menial jobs for employers that restrict their extracurricular activities?
 Working secretary Maria Williams (Maggie McNamara) comes to The Eternal City to replace Anita Hutchins (Jean Peters), who is going home.
 They room with Miss Frances (Dorothy McGuire), who is the secretary to John Shadwell, a famous writer (Clifton Webb) resting on his laurels.
 The romantic problems of all three boil down to strategies to nab a desired spouse.
 Anita tries but cannot resist the charms of Giorgio Bianchi (Rossano Brazzi), a penniless interpreter who takes her to the country to witness his sister’s marriage.
-Sneaky Maria uses cheap tricks to capture the curiosity of Prince Dino de Cessi (Louis Jourdan), a notoriously desirable playboy.
+Sneaky Maria uses cheap tricks to attract the curiosity of Prince Dino de Cessi (Louis Jourdan), a notoriously desirable playboy.
 Miss Frances does her best to interest her elderly and somewhat stuffy employer.
 But never fear — the magic of Rome will solve all problems.

 The secretaries work at ‘The U.S. Office of Disbursement,’ which is apparently the place where our hard-earned tax dollars are frittered away for Italian foreign aid.
 That largesse would seemingly justify the attitude in Three Coins in the Fountain that Rome should be a home away from home for lovesick Americans.

 The Rome pictured in Three Coins is a superficial tourist fantasy.
-Our three secretaries have little or no money, yet they live in fabulous view apartments. they maintain terrific wardrobes and are waited on by cheerful maids and cooks.
+Our three secretaries have little or no money yet they live in fabulous view apartments.
+They maintain terrific wardrobes and are waited on by cheerful maids and cooks.
 They tour Rome in last year’s Ford but can park anywhere they please; the streets are clear of traffic and the pesky unwashed locals keep a discreet distance.
 The main activity is visiting picturesque settings… with the right people, of course.
 Shabby, butt-pinching street Eye-Ties need not apply.
 The cultured Giorgio shoos them away like flies.

 When the girls go strolling in their high fashion outfits, they might be walking through a new ‘Land’ in Disneyland.
 The streets of Rome are unusually de-populated, seemingly existing for their pleasure alone.
 “It’s the favorable exchange rate,” says Dorothy McGuire, cheerfully annexing all of Europe as American vacation property.
 Today’s viewers may feel cheated when they go to Italy on their own, and find all these locales mobbed by selfie-taking tourists.